- Things You Should Know

 - Print Specs

-Color Core postcards printed on this 37 point thick, 3 layered stock with a color center are extraordinarily thick, eye-catching and evoke a distinctive level of sophistication.
+Color Core postcards are printed on 37 point thick triple layered stock with a stripe of color in the center.
+These extraordinarily thick, eye-catching postcards evoke a distinctive level of sophistication ordinary postcards can't dream of achieving.

-Upgrading your postcards is limitless with extra finishes like foil stamping, debossing, embossing and custom shape die-cutting.
-You're free to create postcards that elevate your message and reflect your brand.
+Upgrade your color core postcards with extra finishes like foil stamping, debossing, embossing and custom shape die-cutting and create postcards that elevate your message and reflect your brand's premium quality.

-If you are looking for a postcard trimmed to a unique size or need some assistance setting up your Color Core postcards, simply click on the custom quote button and we'll get right back to you.
+If you are looking for a postcard trimmed to a unique size or need some assistance setting up your Color Core Postcards, just click on the custom quote button and we'll get right back to you.

 Supply Die Lines As Vector Files